khanghoang/redux-modal/index.md

 A: No, we use name as unique id for each modals.

 #### Q: I really need your help now, how can I ping you?
-A: I always want to listen your feedback and help you out.
+A: I always want to listen to your feedbacks and help you out.
 Just ping my twitter [@khanght](https://twitter.com/@khanght)